January 17, 2017

 If the decision to kill an idea was made, the idea owner writes a ‘post mortem’ note to explain for what reasons this idea will no longer be pursued.
 This note is very helpful for us as we can learn from previous experiences - and it prevents us from putting unnecessary effort into similar ideas in the future.

 Kimbie solves the problems we encountered with managing our ideas and allows us to follow a structured and transparent idea process.
 We believe it’s great and assume that what works for us might be interesting for other innovation labs and departments with similar issues.
-That’s why we’ve decided to offer demos of our tool to other companies.

 WE ARE WATTX